RickAstly/Omnifactory-Tweaked/guides/AutomatingRawMaterials.md

 # This document contains information on how to automate every raw material.
 ## Warning: You may enjoy finding it out yourself, instead of just reading a document.

+## Automation Chains
+Below is a list of the best processing chains that you might have missed.

+Granite processing:

+Granite -> macerator -> Black Granite Dust -> Electrolyzer -> (Silicon dioxide + ) Biotite Dust ->
+wip

 ## Elements
 Lines with a :) indicate that the recipe was added by me.